RakhithJK/dbeaver-cloudbeaver-wiki/Plugin-system.md

 **Note** If you are going to modify only certain plugins you don't need to serve all of them.
 * Run 'yarn run serve-plugin' in a plugin folder to serve only this plugin
 * In webapp folder you can use Lerna filters to server only set of plugins

+## Static assets
+You can keep static asstes like images, fevicon, etc in `public` folder in plugin packages or app package

+All such assets will be copied to application distributive.
+Assets with same name will overwrite one another but it is known that Application public assets win.